SMU-DIGA/matverse_papers/README.md

 Weather forecasts are fundamentally uncertain, so predicting the range of probable weather scenarios is crucial for important decisions, from warning the public about hazardous weather to planning renewable energy use.
 Traditionally, weather forecasts have been based on numerical weather prediction (NWP)1, which relies on physics-based simulations of the atmosphere.
 Recent advances in machine learning (ML)-based weather prediction (MLWP) have produced ML-based models with less forecast error than single NWP simulations2,3.
 However, these advances have focused primarily on single, deterministic forecasts that fail to represent uncertainty and estimate risk.
 Overall, MLWP has remained less accurate and reliable than state-of-the-art NWP ensemble forecasts.
 Here we introduce GenCast, a probabilistic weather model with greater skill and speed than the top operational medium-range weather forecast in the world, ENS, the ensemble forecast of the European Centre for Medium-Range Weather Forecasts4.
 GenCast is an ML weather prediction method, trained on decades of reanalysis data.
 GenCast generates an ensemble of stochastic 15-day global forecasts, at 12-h steps and 0.25° latitude–longitude resolution, for more than 80 surface and atmospheric variables, in 8 min.
 It has greater skill than ENS on 97.2% of 1,320 targets we evaluated and better predicts extreme weather, tropical cyclone tracks and wind power production.
 This work helps open the next chapter in operational weather forecasting, in which crucial weather-dependent decisions are made more accurately and efficiently.

 **Tags:** Atmospheric dynamics, Computer science, Natural hazards

 ---

-## 150. Artificial Intelligence and Multiscale Modeling for Sustainable Biopolymers and Bioinspired Materials

-**Authors:** Xing Quan Wang, Zeqing Jin, Dharneedar Ravichandran, Grace X. Gu

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 22

-**Pages:** 2416901

-**DOI:** 10.1002/adma.202416901

-**Abstract:**
-Biopolymers and bioinspired materials contribute to the construction of intricate hierarchical structures that exhibit advanced properties.
-The remarkable toughness and damage tolerance of such multilevel materials are conferred through the hierarchical assembly of their multiscale (i.e., atomistic to macroscale) components and architectures.
-Here, the functionality and mechanisms of biopolymers and bio-inspired materials at multilength scales are explored and summarized, focusing on biopolymer nanofibril configurations, biocompatible synthetic biopolymers, and bio-inspired composites.
-Their modeling methods with theoretical basis at multiple lengths and time scales are reviewed for biopolymer applications.
-Additionally, the exploration of artificial intelligence-powered methodologies is emphasized to realize improvements in these biopolymers from functionality, biodegradability, and sustainability to their characterization, fabrication process, and superior designs.
-Ultimately, a promising future for these versatile materials in the manufacturing of advanced materials across wider applications and greater lifecycle impacts is foreseen.

-**Tags:** artificial intelligence, bioinspired materials, biopolymer, computational mechanics, machine learning, multiscale modeling

----

-## 149. Synthesis Strategies for High Entropy Nanoparticles

-**Authors:** Linlin Yang, Ren He, Jiali Chai, Xueqiang Qi, Qian Xue, Xiaoyu Bi, Jing Yu, Zixu Sun, Lu Xia, Kaiwen Wang, Nilotpal Kapuria, Junshan Li, Ahmad Ostovari Moghaddam, Andreu Cabot

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 1

-**Pages:** 2412337

-**DOI:** 10.1002/adma.202412337

-**Abstract:**
-Nanoparticles (NPs) of high entropy materials (HEMs) have attracted significant attention due to their versatility and wide range of applications.
-HEM NPs can be synthesized by fragmenting bulk HEMs or disintegrating and recrystallizing them.
-Alternatively, directly producing HEMs in NP form from atomic/ionic/molecular precursors presents a significant challenge.
-A widely adopted strategy involves thermodynamically driving HEM NP formation by leveraging the entropic contribution but incorporating strategies to limit NP growth at the elevated temperatures used for maximizing entropy.
-A second approach is to kinetically drive HEM NP formation by promoting rapid reactions of homogeneous reactant mixtures or using highly diluted precursor dissolutions.
-Additionally, experimental evidence suggests that enthalpy plays a significant role in driving HEM NP formation processes at moderate temperatures, with the high energy cost of generating additional surfaces and interfaces at the nanoscale stabilizing the HEM phase.
-This review critically assesses the various synthesis strategies developed for HEM NP preparation, highlighting key illustrative examples and offering insights into the underlying formation mechanisms.
-Such insights are critical for fine-tuning experimental conditions to achieve specific outcomes, ultimately enabling the effective synthesis of optimized generations of these advanced materials for both current and emerging applications across various scientific and technological fields.

-**Tags:** high entropy alloy, high entropy materials, nanocrystals, nanoparticles

----

-## 148. Empowering Generalist Material Intelligence with Large Language Models

-**Authors:** Wenhao Yuan, Guangyao Chen, Zhilong Wang, Fengqi You

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 32

-**Pages:** 2502771

-**DOI:** 10.1002/adma.202502771

-**Abstract:**
-Large language models (LLMs) are steering the development of generalist materials intelligence (GMI), a unified framework integrating conceptual reasoning, computational modeling, and experimental validation.
-Central to this framework is the agent-in-the-loop paradigm, where LLM-based agents function as dynamic orchestrators, synthesizing multimodal knowledge, specialized models, and experimental robotics to enable fully autonomous discovery.
-Drawing from a comprehensive review of LLMs’ transformative impact across representative applications in materials science, including data extraction, property prediction, structure generation, synthesis planning, and self-driven labs, this study underscores how LLMs are revolutionizing traditional tasks, catalyzing the agent-in-the-loop paradigm, and bridging the ontology-concept-computation-experiment continuum.
-Then the unique challenges of scaling up LLM adoption are discussed, particularly those arising from the misalignment of foundation LLMs with materials-specific knowledge, emphasizing the need to enhance adaptability, efficiency, sustainability, interpretability, and trustworthiness in the pursuit of GMI.
-Nonetheless, it is important to recognize that LLMs are not universally efficient.
-Their substantial resource demands and inconsistent performance call for careful deployment based on demonstrated task suitability.
-To address these realities, actionable strategies and a progressive roadmap for equitably and democratically implementing materials-aware LLMs in real-world practices are proposed.

-**Tags:** autonomous agents, generative artificial intelligence, large language models, material intelligence

----

-## 147. Biomimetic Intelligent Thermal Management Materials: From Nature-Inspired Design to Machine-Learning-Driven Discovery

-**Authors:** Heng Zhang, Qingxia He, Fei Zhang, Yanshuai Duan, Mengmeng Qin, Wei Feng

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 30

-**Pages:** 2503140

-**DOI:** 10.1002/adma.202503140

-**Abstract:**
-The development of biomimetic intelligent thermal management materials (BITMs) is essential for tackling thermal management challenges in electronics and aerospace applications.
-These materials possess not only exceptional thermal conductivity but also environmental compatibility.
-However, developing such materials necessitates overcoming intricate challenges, such as precise control over the material structure and optimization of the material's properties and stability.
-This review comprehensively overviews the research progress of BITMs, emphasizing the synergy between biomimetic design principles and artificial-intelligence-driven methodologies to enhance their performance.
-The unique nature-inspired structures are explored and valuable insights are provided into adaptive thermal management strategies, which can be further enhanced through data analytics and machine learning (ML).
-This review offers insights into overcoming design challenges and outlines future prospects for advanced BITMs by integrating ML and biomimetic design principles.

-**Tags:** artificial intelligence, biomimetic, machine learning, thermal conductivity, thermal management materials

----

-## 146. Artificial Intelligence-Driven Approaches in Semiconductor Research

-**Authors:** Yiqiang Zheng, Hao Xu, Zhexin Li, Linlin Li, Yongchao Yu, Pengfei Jiang, Yanmeng Shi, Jing Zhang, Yuqing Huang, Qing Luo, Zheng Lou, Lili Wang

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 35

-**Pages:** 2504378

-**DOI:** 10.1002/adma.202504378

-**Abstract:**
-To address the persistent challenges of scaling and power consumption in integrated circuits and chips, recent research has focused on exploring novel semiconductor materials beyond silicon and designing new device architectures.
-The vastness of the material and parameter space poses significant challenges in terms of cost and efficiency for traditional experimental and computational methods.
-The rise of artificial intelligence (AI) offers a highly promising avenue for accelerating semiconductor technology development.
-AI-driven methods demonstrate significant advantages in analyzing and interpreting large datasets, potentially freeing researchers to focus on more creative endeavors.
-This review provides a detailed and timely overview of how AI-driven approaches are assisting researchers across the entire semiconductor research pipeline, encompassing materials discovery, semiconductor screening, synthesis, characterization, and device performance optimization, highlighting how their integration facilitates a holistic understanding of the entire processing-structure-property-performance (PSPP) relationship.
-Remain challenges related to dataset quality, model generalizability, and autonomous experimentation, as well as the under-application of AI to critical needs are discussed in the semiconductor field, such as wafer-scale growth of high-quality, single-crystal semiconductor thin films beyond silicon.
-Addressing these challenges requires collaborative efforts from researchers across various organizations and disciplines, and represents a key focus for future research.

-**Tags:** artificial intelligence, autonomous laboratory, high-throughput, machine learning, semiconductors

----

-## 145. Machine Learning in Solid-State Hydrogen Storage Materials: Challenges and Perspectives

-**Authors:** Panpan Zhou, Qianwen Zhou, Xuezhang Xiao, Xiulin Fan, Yongjin Zou, Lixian Sun, Jinghua Jiang, Dan Song, Lixin Chen

-**Venue:** Advanced Materials

-**Publication Date:** 2025

-**Volume & Issue:** Volume 37, Issue 6

-**Pages:** 2413430

-**DOI:** 10.1002/adma.202413430

-**Abstract:**
-Machine learning (ML) has emerged as a pioneering tool in advancing the research application of high-performance solid-state hydrogen storage materials (HSMs).
-This review summarizes the state-of-the-art research of ML in resolving crucial issues such as low hydrogen storage capacity and unfavorable de-/hydrogenation cycling conditions.
-First, the datasets, feature descriptors, and prevalent ML models tailored for HSMs are described.
-Specific examples include the successful application of ML in titanium-based, rare-earth-based, solid solution, magnesium-based, and complex HSMs, showcasing its role in exploiting composition–structure–property relationships and designing novel HSMs for specific applications.
-One of the representative ML works is the single-phase Ti-based HSM with superior cost-effective and comprehensive properties, tailored to fuel cell hydrogen feeding system at ambient temperature and pressure through high-throughput composition-performance scanning.
-More importantly, this review also identifies and critically analyzes the key challenges faced by ML in this domain, including poor data quality and availability, and the balance between model interpretability and accuracy, together with feasible countermeasures suggested to ameliorate these problems.
-In summary, this work outlines a roadmap for enhancing ML's utilization in solid-state hydrogen storage research, promoting more efficient and sustainable energy storage solutions.

-**Tags:** high-throughput material design, hydrogen storage materials, machine learning, mechanism mining

----